aglerj/TelemetryTool2CSV/README.md

 Looking to buy CyberArk plugins pre-packaged?
 Check out my site here — https://www.keyvaultsolutions.com

 Prerequisites:
-Your SIEM configured to have data input monitoring on a port
+Your SIEM configured to ingest the syslog data we're sending.
+For example, listen on port 9997, and send those events into index=cyberark .
+It depends on how your SIEM environment is configured.

+Step 1: Download the CyberArk Telemetry tool
+Download, extract and run Install the CyberArk Telemetry Tool to the default path on your utility server.

+Step 2: Update the config.json file under ConfigFiles Adjust the config.json file's outputAdapters section to only have the jsonfileoutputadapter like shown below.
+Or, download the config.json file from my github repo (https://github.com/aglerj/TelemetryTool2CSV), and replace the existing one the Telemetry tool creates.

+ "outputAdapters":     [
+                {
+            "name": "JsonFileOutputAdapter",
+            "type": "CyberArk.Telemetry.Output.File.JsonFileOutputAdapter, CyberArk.Telemetry.Output.File",
+            "enabled": true,
+            "adapterSettings": {"outputFilePath": "Output\\telemetryData_#date#.json"}
+        }

+    ]

-Step 1: Download and update the Script
+Step 3: Download and update the Script
-Download the PowerShell script - https://github.com/aglerj/TelemetryTool2CSV.
+Download the PowerShell script - https://github.com/aglerj/TelemetryTool2CSV/blob/main/TelemetryToolETL.ps1 .
 Update the script to utilize your correct SIEM IP and Port.

 #Update to use your Syslog VIP IP here
 $Syslogserver="192.168.65.200"